-- Understanding and completing degree requirements; - Reviewing the Catalog, Student Handbook, and class schedule; - Attending orientation for new students; and, - Providing documents as requested by the ADSM Registrar and academic advisors.
+- Understanding and completing degree requirements; - Reviewing the Catalog, Student Handbook, and class schedule; - Attending orientation for new students; and,

+• Providing documents as requested by the ADSM Registrar.

 B3.
 Class Attendance

 ADSM Students are required to attend and participate fully in all class sessions, workshops and other sessions scheduled for their respective course(s).